CHSSA Middle School State Championship

 2. I like to see logical and structured arguments in the round.
 I prefer if every argument is clearly structured.
 The motion should be seen from all viewpoints, not just from one focused one.

-5. Please no theory and no complicated kritiks.
+5. Please no theory or kritiks.

 speech-only & lay judge. explain things to me like im a baby.